Collecting Christmas Tree Ornaments

 ∞ “German Dresden ornaments are embossed cardboard with very fine detailing.”

-∞ Christmas post cards come in pages of 4 and you just cut out the one you want.
-They’re collectable!
+∞ Christmas post-cards come in pages of 4 and you just cut out the one you want.
+They’re collectible!

-There is no written rule on decorating your tree but there are some real neat old looking ornaments and decorations out there to be uncovered.
+There is no written rule on decorating your tree but there are some really neat old looking ornaments and decorations out there to be uncovered.

 AS THE STORY GOES, THEY EVEN HUNG COOKIES FROM THE TREE BRANCHES AS PER STORY.

 Do your research on Christmas Collectables.
 You will find a wealth of information on Christmas Tree Ornaments and oddities on the web.
 So don’t be too surprised if you get hooked on this interesting hobby.
-Bonus, you can show off your fine Christmas collection the same time, every year.
+Bonus, you can show off you’re fine Christmas collection at the same time, every year.

 ”So, let’s get started.”
 Eh!